MOUNTAIN BLOG

 Tuesday, 24 February 2015

 Over the years, I've occasionally come across tourists who have lost their way on Table Mountain.
-Almost all of these hapless tourists have been looking for or thought they were on the the very well-known Platteklip route, which many visitors hear about and head for, to avoid the cost of a guide.
+Almost all of these hapless tourists have been looking for or thought they were on the very well-known Platteklip route, which many visitors hear about and head for, to avoid the cost of a guide.

 Platteklip is indeed a very easy and relatively safe path - certainly the safest for tourists; but then you MUST make sure you are acutally on that path.
 It recently occurred to me why these folk might be finding themselves on India-Venster, or even Kloof Corner Ridge; without knowing it.